Domestic Workers Bill of Rights

 Domestic Worker Employment Laws

-Employment is often unofficial, without filling out I-9 forms or checking immigration status.
-Many domestic workers are paid in cash and “under the table."
-Employers also benefit from informal work arrangements because they do not have to pay taxes or keep employment records.
+Employment is often unofficial.
+It happens without filling out I-9 forms or checking immigration status.
+Many domestic workers get paid in cash and "under the table."
+Employers can avoid paying taxes or keeping employment records by using this work arrangement.

 As a result of their unofficial work status, domestic workers are vulnerable to abuse.
 Common problems for domestic workers include wage theft, harassment, physical abuse, and exploitation.
-Some live-in domestic workers may be expected to work around the clock, often with little payment, and no time off.
-Domestic workers may have few options after losing their job, getting injured on the job, or mistreatment.
+Some live-in domestic workers may have to work around the clock, with little payment and no time off.
+Domestic workers may have few options after losing their jobs, getting injured on the job, or mistreatment.

 New York was the first state to pass a Domestic Workers Bill of Rights law in 2010.
-Since then, several states and some cities have passed similar laws and more states have pending legislation.
+Since then, other states and cities have passed similar laws.
 States with domestic worker rights laws include:

 - California